yuno-payments/yuno-docs/docs/Wallets/apple-pay/prerequisites-apple-pay.md

   description: ''
 ---
 <Callout icon="📘" theme="info">

-  Apple Pay can be offered in third-party browsers such as Google Chrome.
-Requirements include:
+  Apple Pay supports third-party browsers such as Google Chrome for users with iOS 18 or higher.

-  * Users must have iOS 18 or higher on their iPhone
-  * Apple Pay works in browsers like Google Chrome, not just Safari
 </Callout>

 Use this guide to prepare and configure Apple Pay with Yuno.